binaryf/LIFL/README.md

  to the effective userid, write size or a specified command you might want to target.

-The database formatted output can be of interest for further development.
+The database formatted output can be of interest for further development.</br>
 My intention is to use a sql client front-end, like MySQLWorkbench.